 Yes.
 Bananas have nutrients that are beneficial to dogs.
-Bananas are rich in potassium, Vitamin C, Vitamin B6, and fiber, making them an ideal treat that are good for dogs.
+Bananas are rich in vitamins and minerals including potassium, Vitamin C, Vitamin B6, and fiber, making them an ideal treat that are good for dogs.
 In fact, some vets recommend bananas as an alternative to salty and fatty dog treats.

 However, it matters how dogs are fed bananas since banana peels have been proven to cause health risks.
 Overfeeding also comes with health and wellness problems since they are high in sugar.

 Skip To Section